ajay-dhangar/algo/arrays/Searching-Algorithm.md

 console.log(exponentialSearch(arr, 7)); // 6
 ```

-##Interpolation Search
+## Interpolation Search
 Interpolation Search is an improvement over binary search for uniformly distributed data.
 It estimates the position of the target value based on its value.

- ##Algorithm
+## Algorithm
-1.If the array is sorted and the target is within the bounds, calculate the position using the formula.
+1. If the array is sorted and the target is within the bounds, calculate the position using the formula.
-2.Compare the value at the calculated position with the target.
+2. Compare the value at the calculated position with the target.
-3.If they match, return the position.
+3. If they match, return the position.
-4.If the target is less, adjust the search to the left half.
+4. If the target is less, adjust the search to the left half.
-5.If greater, adjust to the right half.
+5. If greater, adjust to the right half.
-6.Repeat until the target is found or the bounds cross.
+6. Repeat until the target is found or the bounds cross.

-##Pseudo Code
+## Pseudo Code

 ```
 procedure interpolationSearch(A : sorted list of items, target)
     low = 0